ethereum/homestead-guide/source/introduction/the-homestead-release.rst

 * Release Step Four: Serenity - TBA

-While  is still valid, the substance behind it has changed somewhat.
+While still valid, the substance behind it has changed somewhat.
 The `Olympic testnet <olympic-testnet>`_ phase (before the `Frontier release <frontier-launch>`) saw a lot of major improvements, followed by Frontier which was launched immediately after.
 Homestead marks the exit from a beta product to a stable release.
 Homestead is introduced automatically at block number 1,150,000 which should occur roughly around March 14th, 2016, Pi Day.